lisa-lumos/Snowflake/01-intro-to-sf.md

 HITRUST CSF Certification: Enhances Snowflake’s security posture in regulatory compliance and risk management.
 Applicable to Snowflake editions that are Business Critical (or higher).

 ## Supported Cloud Regions
+Each Snowflake account is hosted in a single region.
+If you wish to use Snowflake across multiple regions, you must maintain a Snowflake account in each of the desired regions.
+There are `differences` in unit costs for credits and data storage between regions.

+If `latency` is a concern, you should choose the available region with the closest geographic proximity to your end users; however, this may have cost implications.

+If you are a government agency or a commercial organization that must comply with specific privacy and security requirements of the US government, you can choose between two `dedicated government regions` provided by Snowflake.

+Snowflake supports two formats to use as the account identifier in your hostname:
+- Account name (preferred)
+- Account locator

+## Snowflake Editions